 5 examples of survey demographic questions

-Demographic questions are an important aspect of any survey.
-Demographic questions are designed to help survey researchers determine what factors may influence a respondent’s answers, interests, and opinions.
-Collecting demographic information will enable you to cross-tabulate and compare subgroups to see how responses vary between these groups.
+Demographic questions are a key part of any survey.
+They help researchers understand the factors that may influence a respondent’s answers, interests, and opinions.
+By collecting demographic information, you can cross-tabulate and compare subgroups to see how responses vary between different groups.

 • Under 12 years old